Last Update: February 2020

 - Data back-up.

 Some of this information may be stored on a cloud storage system. your information will be protected with a Data Processing Agreement with the cloud storage provider that complies with EU transborder data transfer rules.

 How information is retained and kept safe in Parke House Nursing Home and how information is kept confidential

 Information is retained within Parke House Nursing Home in secure electronic and paper records and access is restricted to only those who require it to provide services to you.
-We are committed to ensure that information is kept safe and secure at all times to protect confidentiality.
+We are committed to ensuring that information is kept safe and secure at all times to protect confidentiality.
 Parke House also ensures strict sharing or processing agreements are in place where external processers are utilised.
-Parke House ensure that contracts with all third parties that provide technical and processing services include terms which specify their measures to prevent accidental, unauthorised or unlawful disclosures or processing of personal data.
+Parke House ensures that contracts with all third parties that provide technical and processing services include terms which specify their measures to prevent accidental, unauthorised or unlawful disclosures or processing of personal data.